Looking for ways to learn or improve your face to face selling skills? You’ve come to the right place!

 Have more than one face to face selling goal

 It’s critical to have more than one sales goal.
 Of course, making the sale should be the top goal!
-However, face to face selling skills include the ability to create additional sales goals that can help move a potential customer to buy.
+However, face to face selling include the ability to create additional sales goals that can help move a potential customer to buy.
 For instance: Sharing out a free sample or giving a product demo.

-If the customer says ‘no,’ switch to a sales goal involving less commitment
+If the customer says no, switch to a sales goal involving less commitment

 One of the main reasons your face to face selling skills should include creating more than one sales goal is this.
 A ‘no thanks’ in sales is sometimes a ‘maybe.’
 What do you do then?

 Imagine you are working a jewelry exhibit in a mall.
-A potential customer wonders into your booth and starts to browse.
+A potential customer wanders into your booth and starts to browse.
 You ask them “What are you looking for today?”
 They say: “Nothing specific, just browsing.”

 Well, you see they’ve made a bee-line to your exhibit and are clearly looking for something specific.
 Their ‘nothing specific’ is just trying to communicate that talking to you is still too much of a commitment for them.
 They want to browse, and talk to you when they are ready.

 In cases like these, it’s helpful to have more than one sales goal.
 Let’s say ‘sharing information about a 50% storewide sale’ is another of your sales goals.
 Respect the customer’s request not to talk to you yet about their reason for being at your store.
+Don’t badger them.